 But Duran had one undeniable advantage: Hagler’s unfamiliarity with the “superfight” experience.
 This was Marvin’s first truly high-profile match, the kind of fight that’s more than just a sporting contest but also a major media event.
 Meanwhile, such attention and scrutiny was nothing new to Duran.
-A legend in his home country of Panama, a hero to millions of Latin-Americans, a veteran of several high-stakes title bouts, including battles with Leonard, Moore and Esteban Dejesus, Duran was accustomed to the cameras and the crowds and fed off the energy of his fans.
+A legend in his home country of Panama and a veteran of several high-stakes title bouts, including battles with Leonard, Moore and Esteban Dejesus, Duran was accustomed to the cameras and the crowds and fed off the energy of his fans.

 Then there was the question of strategy.
 Hagler, with his shaved head and menacing glare had a reputation as a destroyer in the ring, while in truth he was a highly skilled professional, a balletic technician of smooth footwork and precision counter-punching, far more comfortable when his opponents came to him.
 Hagler anticipated Duran attacking and thus trained to counter an aggressive challenger, but Roberto was no dummy.
 He had seen Hagler’s performances against Antuefermo and Sibson and knew to attack with abandon would be suicide.
 Instead he entered the ring with a plan to force his opponent to lead so he could be the one to land counter shots.